The hidden savings tax trap and why changes to ISAs make it harder to put money away

 The difference between MTD for VAT and for Income Tax is that the quarterly update for Income Tax overwrites the previous submission.

-If you are not sure what information you need to provide, you can contact our team, who are happy to advise you.
+If you are not sure what information you need to provide, you can contact our team, who would be happy to advise you.

 How to submit your quarterly MTD update